Nahid01752/Arc-eager-parser/README.md

 # Usage
-change the train/dev/test file location in main.py and then
+change the train/dev/test file location and language in main.py and then
 ## run
 <sub> python main.py <sub>
 # Dataset